githubtraining/training-manual/book/09a_cleanup_branches.md

 First, we need to get the changes we made on GitHub into our local copy of the repository:

-1. Start by switching back to your default branch: `git checkout master`
+1. Start by switching back to your default branch: `git checkout gh-pages`
-- Retrieve all of the changes from GitHub: `git pull`
+1. Retrieve all of the changes from GitHub: `git pull`

 `git pull` is a combination command that retrieves all of the changes from GitHub and then updates the branch you are currently on to include the changes from the remote.
 The two separate commands being run are `git fetch` and `git merge`